 Although this issue was known about for years and finally addressed in 1987, not much action has been taken since then.
 The Camp Lejeune Act of 2012 sought to reimburse affected military members’ medical expenses, but that was a very difficult and sometimes impossible task.
 Many veterans who got sick from the Camp Lejeune water report having their claims denied.

 Now in 2022, a new version of the Camp Lejeune Justice Act is being presented as part of the PACT Act.
 The new Camp Lejeune Justice Act will allow victims to file lawsuits against the federal government, according to Shapiro Legal Group.
 This will make it easier for victims to recover compensation for all of the medical care, lost wages, and other damages they suffered over the years.

 Camp Lejeune Victims

 People who were victims of Camp Lejeune’s contaminated water may live anywhere in the country now.
-If you have been affected, find a local lawyer in your area who handles Camp Lejeune cases, like those at Mingo & Yankala in Wisconsin.
+If you have been affected, find a local lawyer in your area who handles Camp Lejeune cases.
 An injury attorney will be able to guide you through the legal process of recovering compensation for your illness, or filing a wrongful death lawsuit if you lost a loved one.